Skip to main content

 13. Insomnia

-Sleep disturbance or fears can lead to staying awake, sleeping a few hours a day, heightened alertness when sleeping, inability to relax, and being easily agitated by sounds.
+Sleep disturbance or fears can lead to staying awake, or sleeping a few hours a day.
+It can lead to higher alertness when sleeping, being unable to relax, and being easy to agitate from sounds.

 14. Easily Startled and Upset

-Because of your heightened sense of alertness and your body’s inability to relax, you might be frightened easily by sudden movements and sounds, such as when someone walks past you, touches you, or in a noisy environment.
+You have a heightened sense of alertness and your body is unable to relax.
+You may be easy to frighten by sudden movements and sounds.
+It may happen when someone walks by you, touches you, or if you are in a noisy environment.
 Your response to these occurrences can be overwhelming, leading to fainting, muscle stiffness, and jerking.

 15. Self-Isolation